nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Event Organiser requests to filter events from the current list of events that take place on a specified date.
+1. Event Organiser requests to filter out the events that take place on a specified date.
 2. Managera finds the events that take place on the given date and displays them in a list.

     Use case ends.

 **Extensions**

 * 1a.
-Event Organiser omits date parameter required for filtering events.
+Event Organiser does not give a valid date for the filtering.

     * 1a1.
 Managera shows an error message citing missing parameter.

       Use case resumes at step 1.

-**Use case: UC09 - Show event details**
+**Use case: UC09 - Show an event's details**

 Preconditions: At least one event has been added to Managera.

 **MSS**

-1. Event Organiser requests for an event's details, specifying an event name.
+1. Event Organiser requests for an event's details.
-2. Managera displays the details of the event with the given name.
+2. Managera displays the details of the specified event.

     Use case ends.